ZaiusInc/node-sdk/README.md

 z.event(eventPayload[]);

 /**
- * Create or Update a customer profile in ODP using the v3 profiles API */ z.customer(customerPayload, options);
+ * Create or update a customer profile in ODP using the v3 profiles API */ z.customer(customerPayload, options);
 z.customer(customerPayload[], options);

 /**
- * Create or Update an object in ODP using the v3 objects API */ z.object(type, objectPayload, options);
+ * Create or update an object in ODP using the v3 objects API */ z.object(type, objectPayload, options);